Gulshan03/HR-Attrition-Dashboard/README.md

 3. Use the slicers at the top to filter by Department, Gender, OverTime, or Job Role — all charts update live

 ## 👤 About
-Built by [Your Name] as part of a data analytics portfolio, focused on Excel, Power Query, Power Pivot, and DAX.
+Built by **Gulshan Mehra** as part of a data analytics portfolio, focused on Excel, Power Query, Power Pivot, and DAX.